awsdocs/amazon-redshift-developer-guide/doc_source/r_ANALYZE.md

 set analyze_threshold_percent to 20;
 ```

 To analyze tables when only a small number of rows have changed, set `analyze_threshold_percent` to an arbitrarily small number\.
-For example, if you set `analyze_threshold_percent` to 0\.01, then a table with 100,000,000 rows are not skipped if at least 10,000 rows have changed\.
+For example, if you set `analyze_threshold_percent` to 0\.01, then a table with 100,000,000 rows aren't skipped if at least 10,000 rows have changed\.

 ```
 set analyze_threshold_percent to 0.01;